 The Building Our Largest Dementia Infrastructure for Alzheimer’s Act (BOLD) will create a road map to treating Alzheimer’s like the public health threat that it is.
 This act creates a public health infrastructure countrywide.
 Increasing data collection, analysis, and timely reporting will save billions through early diagnosis.
 Centers of excellence will improve diagnostic procedures and quality of life for our loved ones.

 One of the best decisions our family made was to use hospice care for Jim, and my only regret is that we did not use hospice sooner.
-Hospice provided comfort for Jim and for us as we faced the The Palliative Care and Hospice Education and Training Act (PCHETA) will ensure that end of life care is provided by well-trained workforce.
-Nearly half of all people with Alzheimer's depend on hospice care during their final days.
+Hospice provided comfort for Jim and for us as we faced the final days of his life.
+The Palliative Care and Hospice Education and Training Act (PCHETA) will ensure that end of life care is provided by well-trained workforce.
+Nearly half of all people with Alzheimer’s depend on hospice care during their final days.

 After a few days seeing the sites and catching up with my friends and fellow advocates, we will be ready to roll up our sleeves and get to work.
 On Tuesday when we go to Capitol Hill, we will be armed with facts and figures, but more importantly we bring our personal experiences and passion to find a cure.
 Our hearts, wishes, and mission will be for a world without Alzheimer’s, and we are willing to ask, ask, and ask again until there is no longer a need to ask.
 That is my birthday wish!

 Copyright (c) L. S. Fisher June 2018